WICG/display-locking/explainer.md

-If the browser needs to *activate* a locked element or an element that has one or more locked ancestors, in order to make the activated element be visible, it will commit all locked elements in the ancestor chain of the element to be activated, unless at least one of them is locked without the `activatable` flag set to `true`.
+If the browser needs to *activate* a locked element or an element that has one or more locked ancestors, in order to make the activated element be visible, it will commit all locked elements in the inclusive ancestor chain of the element to be activated, unless at least one of them is locked without the `activatable` flag set to `true`, in which case the element can't be activated.

 *Activating an element* is defined as one of the following actions:
  - `focus()` is called on the element